OhioBob/Grannus-Expansion-Pack/README.md

 Sigma HeatShifter - Required to correctly align minimum and maximum global temperatures to the sun's directional axis for tidally locked atmospheric planets (Toutatis).

+## Planet Pack Compatibility

+GEP works with the stock solar system, [Galileo's Planet Pack](https://github.com/Galileo88/Galileos-Planet-Pack/releases), [Outer Planets Mod](https://github.com/Poodmund/Outer-Planets-Mod/releases), and [Minor Planets Expansion](https://spacedock.info/mod/2383/Minor%20Planets%20Expansion?ga=%3CGame+3102+%27Kerbal+Space+Program%27%3E) in a variety of configurations, both primary and secondary.
+Orbits are modified as necessary to assure seamless integration.

+GEP also works with [JNSQ](https://github.com/Galileo88/JNSQ/releases) using the optional add-on GEP_JNSQ (see instructions above).
+At present, GEP is the only planet pack known to be rescaled and configured specifically for use alongside JNSQ.

 ## Recommended mods with support for or by GEP

   * [Environmental Visual Enhancements](https://github.com/WazWaz/EnvironmentalVisualEnhancements/releases)